somaveszelovszki/micro-utils/README.md

-micro-utils is a portable C++ utility library collection targeting embedded projects.
+micro-utils is a collection of C++ utility libraries.
+In order to be well-suited for embedded use cases, the libraries do not have any dependencies that might be missing from an embedded implementation of the standard.
+Also, the libraries strictly use static memory allocation.

 ## Directories:
 |Directory     |Role                                                                   |